-On Wednesday, February 12, Federal Trade Commissioner Rohit Chopra issued a statement “Regarding the Endorsement Guides Review.”
+On Wednesday, February 12, Rohit Chopra, a Commissioner of the Federal Trade Commission issued a statement “Regarding the Endorsement Guides Review.”

 - Advertisers and social media platforms are seeking big returns from influencer marketing, which can allow paid advertising to seem more authentic.

 - When companies launder advertising by paying an influencer to pretend that their endorsement or review is untainted by a financial relationship, this is illegal payola.

 - Misinformation is plaguing the digital economy, and recent no-money, no-fault FTC settlements with well-known retailers and brands to address fake reviews and undisclosed influencer endorsements may be doing little to deter deception.